LINWEN607/congregate/runbooks/migrations-to-dot-com.md

 This will migrate all containers from a single registry repository to another registry repository.

 If you need to move several registry repositories, you can follow the usage of another script in `/dev/bin` called `docker_brute_force.py`.
-In that script, you prepopulate all source and destination registry repositories in a list of tuples.
+In that script, you pre-populate all source and destination registry repositories in a list of tuples.
 It's hacky, but still faster than manually pulling and pushing all docker containers.

 * Optional checklist
   * [ ] Confirm container registries failed to migrate and make a comment in this issue describing the failure